‘Saliva Made Deliberately Airborne Will Not Be Ignored’, by Sam Cooney

 We came out in support of Nicky because we wanted those who yearned to shut her up and cut her down to know that we weren’t any kind of conduit for their vitriol.
 But we also came out in support of Nicky because Nicky has a track record of caring for other people and caring for issues that negatively affect the world.
 We came out in support of Nicky because she is a brilliant artist, one who pours everything into her work, one whose work always contains more the more time you spend with it.
 We came out in support of Nicky because as a publisher we endorse any individual’s prerogative to say No or Yes or This isn’t right or Fuck you.
 We came out in support of Nicky because as a small publisher of voices from the literary, demographic and socio-political margins, we need to not be entirely steamrolled, sometimes.
 We came out in support of Nicky because saliva flies out of the mouth of anyone speaking with passion; because saliva made deliberately airborne will not be ignored; because saliva is used to lick the glue on the envelopes which we use to post out our magazine, a magazine full of explicitly and implicitly political work, some work which some of us agree with, some work which some of us don’t, but always work which all of us believe opens up our readers’ minds and bodies to the strange and the new; because saliva begins the digestion process long before an item reaches the guts, and there are things in this world that simply need to be chewed up, swallowed and magically transformed into fertiliser, for it is fertiliser that helps new things grow.

-Samuel Cooney is the Publisher and Director of The Lifted Brow.
+Samuel Cooney is the Publisher and Director at The Lifted Brow.

 ‘A Short Essay About Violence’, by Ellena Savage